Gridwise blog

 Like we already said, being left without your car can be a real catastrophe.

-That meant $2,500 in repair expenses for me AND a loss of at least $2,000 in income.
-That was bad enough, but the most painful part of the ordeal was that it didn’t have to happen.
-The whole thing could have been avoided, if only I’d been on top of my car maintenance.
+That may cost you hundreds of dollars in repair expenses AND a loss of thousands in income.
+The most painful part of the ordeal is that it doesn't have to happen.
+The whole thing can be avoided, if you stay on top of your car maintenance.

 Weekly Checks

 Windshield wiper blades: If you want to drive like a pro, you definitely need to be able to have a perfectly clear view of the road!
-Check your wipers frequently, and if they aren’t working up to snuff, replace them with high-quality, long-lasting windshield wipers, such as Bosch ICON™.
+Check your wipers frequently, and if they aren’t working up to snuff, replace them with high-quality, long-lasting windshield wipers.

 Tires: Check all 4 of your tires for punctures, gashes, scuffs, or bulges.
 Also, ensure no steel cord is visible at all.
 If you see any issues, it might be time for a tire change.